jlpteaching/ECS201A/hw3/hw3.rst

 ----------------------------------------

 Submission of your code and your report will be done through Canvas_.
-See the `submission section`_ below for more information.
+See the Submission_ section below for more information.

 .. _Canvas: https://canvas.ucdavis.edu/courses/146759